grafana/loki/docs/sources/configuration/index_docgen.md

 storage:
   # The s3_storage_config block configures the connection to Amazon S3 object
   # storage backend.
-  # The CLI flags prefix for this block configuration is: common.storage.s3s3
+  # The CLI flags prefix for this block configuration is: common
   [s3: <s3_storage_config>]

   # The gcs_storage_config block configures the connection to Google Cloud
   # Storage object storage backend.
-  # The CLI flags prefix for this block configuration is: common.storage.gcsgcs
+  # The CLI flags prefix for this block configuration is: common.storage
   [gcs: <gcs_storage_config>]

   # The azure_storage_config block configures the connection to Azure object
   # storage backend.
-  # The CLI flags prefix for this block configuration is:
+  # The CLI flags prefix for this block configuration is: common.storage
-  # common.storage.azureazure
   [azure: <azure_storage_config>]

   # The bos_storage_config block configures the connection to Baidu Object
   # Storage (BOS) object storage backend.
-  # The CLI flags prefix for this block configuration is:
+  # The CLI flags prefix for this block configuration is: common.storage
-  # common.storage.bosbaidubce
   [bos: <bos_storage_config>]

   # The swift_storage_config block configures the connection to OpenStack Object
   # Storage (Swift) object storage backend.
-  # The CLI flags prefix for this block configuration is:
+  # The CLI flags prefix for this block configuration is: common.storage
-  # common.storage.swiftswift
   [swift: <swift_storage_config>]

   filesystem: